SwiftVISA/SwiftVISASwift/README.md

 do {
   let voltage = try instrument.query("VOLTAGE?" as: Double.self) // query(_:as:) will return a Double because Double.self was passed to "as".
 } catch {
-  // Could not query or decode from insturment
+  // Could not query or decode from instrument
 }
 ```